0hlov3/0hlov3.github.io/content/posts/2025-02-26_Components-of-Kubernetes/index.md

 #### Conclusion

-etcd is not just a data store—it is the linchpin of Kubernetes’ operational integrity.
+etcd is not just a data store, it is the linchpin of Kubernetes’ operational integrity.
 By ensuring that every component in the control plane has access to a consistent and reliable source of configuration data, etcd enables Kubernetes to deliver on its promises of automation, scalability, and resilience.
 Understanding etcd’s role is essential for grasping how Kubernetes achieves its self-healing and highly available architecture.

 ----